 There are two major ways in which you can lower your premium.

 The first is to get discounts from your insurer.

 For example, if you bundle homeowners insurance with auto from the same company, you can get a multi-policy discount.

-If you install security features in your home, such as home security systems and burglar alarms, you’ll get a lower rate because then your home will be less susceptible to a break-in.
+If you install security features in your home, such as home security systems and burglar alarms, you’ll get a lower rate because your home will be less susceptible to a break-in.

-Also, if you replace your aging appliances with new ones (like a refrigerator) your insurer will reduce your rate because new appliances are less likely to break down.
+Also, if you replace your aging appliances with new ones (like a refrigerator), your insurer will reduce your rate because new appliances are less likely to break down.